 Attacking others is generally frowned upon in a civilized society, but slap on a pair of skates and you can make a career out of it.
 Even hockey players go too far, though, and it's the guys who went too far who made it on this list.

 Known to be one of the NHL's all-time tough guys, former brawler Tie Domi fought nearly everyone who got in his way.
-Yes, that included fans - which actually happened at least once during a game.Elbowing opponents and getting in fights with reckless abandonment, Domi left the league ranking third in career penalty minutes.
+Yes, that included fans - which actually happened once during a game against the Philadelphia Flyers.

 Most goaltenders typically aren't seen as thugs, but to argue that former goaltender Ron Hextall wasn't a bully would be a stretch.
-Hextall, who was involved in more than his fair share of fights, actually became the first NHL net-minder to ever reach 100 penalty minutes in a career.Any questions as to why he's on the list now?
+Hextall, who was involved in more than his fair share of fights, actually became the first NHL net-minder to ever reach 100 penalty minutes in a career.